-I’m a political scientist interested in autocratization in Hungary and Poland, European Union politics, and judicial politics (law and courts).
 I’m a researcher at the Judicial Studies Institute (JUSTIN) at Masaryk University, where I work on the ERC Consolidator Grant project INFINITY – ‘Informal Judicial Institutions: Invisible Determinants of Democratic Decay’.
-Since April 2024, I also work on Verfassungsblog’s Thuringia project.
-I’m also a DPhil candidate at the University of Oxford and Wolfson College, where I write my thesis on the ‘Supranational Tug of War’ between the backsliding countries and the European Union.
+In April 2024, I joined Verfassungsblog’s Thuringia project.
+There, I study scenarios of subnational power grabs of authoritarian populist parties.
+I’m also a DPhil candidate at the University of Oxford and Wolfson College and write my thesis on the ‘Supranational Tug of War’ between backsliding member state governments and the European Union.
+I am a re:constitution fellow 2024/25, pursuing my project ‘Castles of Illiberal Thought and Mercenary Thinkers: Academic Legitimation of Authoritarian Politics in Hungary’.

 At the University of Oxford, I was one of the founders and convenors of a graduate discussion group (OxonCourts) that served as an interdisciplinary forum for researchers working on judicial institutions across the University.
 I represented for 3 years non-tenured researchers and graduate students at Wolfson College.
 This involved me in virtually all aspects of College governance and strategy.
 In 2019, I was elected as the Chair of the General Meeting – the Common Room President – and participated in this capacity in many committees dealing with issues as diverse as academic affairs, communications, the College premises, equality and welfare as well as social and cultural matters.
 I was also twice elected to the Governing Body (2019–21) and served for two years on the General Purposes Committee (2018–20).